• Home

 The Whittier Public Library in partnership with the Foundation will offer a variety of programs throughout the month of April for the community.

-The selection for the 2024 Whittier Reads is Stealing Home, by Eric Nusbaum.
+The selection for the 2025 Whittier Reads is The Boys of Riverside, by Thomas Fuller.

 Overview

-Copies of Stealing Home are available for checkout at both Libraries.
+Copies of The Boys of Riverside are available for checkout at both Libraries.
 Books will be available for purchase at both libraries starting March 1.

 About the Author